12Mosch/File-Content-Aggregator/docs/user-guide.md

   - The fuzzy match might be less precise than expected.
 Try refining your filter term.
   - Remember it only filters the file path and error messages shown in the list, not the file content itself.
 - **Search Term Highlighting Not Working:**
-  - Highlighting only applies to the content preview of files that *matched* the Content Query.
+  - Highlighting only applies to the content preview of files that _matched_ the Content Query.
-  - Highlighting might not work perfectly within syntax-highlighted code blocks due to technical limitations.
-It works best on plain text previews.
+  - Search terms are highlighted in both plain text and syntax-highlighted code previews, making it easy to locate the relevant parts of matched files.
+  - Quoted terms like `"database"` are automatically highlighted without the quotes.
+  - Hover over highlighted terms to see more information about the highlighting feature.

 ## Feedback and Support